DimeZilla/standard_wp_drupal_vagrant/README.md

            if you try to run it in mac. not sure.
 Portability of this program is totally untested.

 # Installation
-Git clone the project, cd into the directory and run:
+View the releases tab to get a copy of the project.

 ```
 chmod +x setup.sh
 chmod +x craete_dev.sh